 - acts as a guide, clarifying the individual's strengths and aspirations

 - boosts their confidence in their own individual ability to create change, and

 - comes together to collaborate on a plan for change.

-is a relevant psychological theory that explains how and why motivational interviewing works.
+The self-determination theory is a relevant psychological theory that explains how and why motivational interviewing works.
 According to this theory, people are more likely to change if their three basic psychological needs are attended to: